Complete your application - Section contents

 Good to do

-If you are having trouble with your overseas study application, you can attend an Application Lab to complete it with advisers available to help troubleshoot any issues.
-Register for an Application Lab through the Stop 1 booking system.
+If you are having trouble with your overseas study application, you can come to an Application Lab to troubleshoot any issues with an adviser.
+Register for an Application Lab through the student services appointment booking system.

 Keep in mind